Date of Award:

 The instrument used was the SRA (Science Research Associates) Achievement Series.
 Children were tested at the beginning of their second and third grade years.
 The difference between their second grade score and their third grade score was determined to detect if kindergarten participants in formalized reading would reflect more growth than non-participating children.
 The chi square method for analyzing data was employed to determine if differences in test performance between the groups of children were statistically reliable.
 The level of significance of testing differences was at the .05 level.

 Thomas, Diane, "Reading Abilities of Third Grade Children as Influenced by Kindergarten Instruction" (1975).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2474.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .